 Review the Beneficiaries

-Perhaps a loved one has passed away or you have gone through a divorce.
+Perhaps a loved one has passed away or you have gone through a divorce, in this case call a divorce lawyer queens.
 Or, maybe there has been a new addition to your family.
 If you have experienced a major life event that has impacted the beneficiaries you initially listed in your estate plan, you want to make sure that you assess your estate plan and make any necessary changes regarding the beneficiaries.
 If someone has passed away, for example, you should remove that person as a beneficiary, or if you have welcomed a grandchild, you may want to list him or her as one.

 Assess Your Insurance Policies